-Many of these beach areas offer snorkeling gear that you can rent if you wanted to continue using your new snorkeling skills.
+Many of these beach areas offer snorkeling gear that you can rent if you want to continue using your new snorkeling skills.

 We had spent the majority of the day in the water snorkeling and hanging at the beach so we eventually drove back to the hotel to shower and clean up for dinner.

 If you are visiting Maui, there is one place you must make sure you visit for a meal.
 Mama’s Fish House is one of the best restaurants I’ve ever been to and was definitely my favorite for a memorable meal in Maui.

 Whether you go for lunch or for dinner you will not be disappointed.

 The location is not the most convenient when staying in Kaanapali because it is actually near the Kahului Airport in North Maui, but I am telling you it is worth the drive.